andeart/CaseConversions/README.md

 ```

 ## Feedback and Contribution
-I always look forward to Pull Requests.
-If not that, feel free to drop me an email.
+Please feel free to send in a Pull Request, or drop me an email.
 Cheers!